Donate to Australian Charities - Complete Guide to Charitable Donations

 Key resources include:

-- Australian Taxation Office (ATO) website
+- Australian Taxation Office (ATO) - Tax deductible gifts and donations guide

-- Australian Charities and Not-for-profits Commission
+- Australian Charities and Not-for-profits Commission (ACNC) - Charity register and compliance

-- Your registered tax agent
+- Your registered tax agent for personalised advice

 If the ATO requests evidence of your donations, provide: